PedroRojasU/ninebarc_assignment/README.md

 - Day ticket AB=BC
 - Seven day ticket AB=BC
 - Seven day to day ticket comparison doesn't consider few trips spread on several days.
 Several one way tickets could be cheaper
-- Day tickets need 1 bike ticket per trip
+- Day tickets need 1 bicycle ticket per trip
 - Multiple rides could be further optimized by getting cheaper zone tickets on different days/rides
+- One passenger can only bring one bicycle.

 The decision tree on which the app is based is as follows: